Neurotech-HQ/telegram-chatbot-blueprint/README.md

 python3 main.py
 ```

 Open your telegram app, search for your bot --> Send it a text.
+You can see a sample bot [below](#sample-bot-test)

 **NOTE:** All operations are done in activated virtual environment for convience